tmergulhao/Ambience/README.md

 If you have a nice idea or think that some edit of it might apply to a larger audience, feel free to create a **pull request**.

-I'd like Apple to open the **Trait Environment** API so I may apply my **Trait Collection** extension and delete a few hundred lines of code.
+I'd like Apple to open the **Trait Environment** API so I may apply for my **Trait Collection** extension and delete a few hundred lines of code.
 If you are there Apple: please, open it.

 ## Author